 Michael Dieter is an Assistant Professor in the Centre for Interdisciplinary Methodologies at the University of Warwick.
 He joined CIM in October 2014 from the University of Amsterdam and the Centre for Digital Cultures, Leuphana in Germany.
 He holds a PhD in Culture and Communication from the University of Melbourne on media arts practice and theory.
 His current research focuses on publishing practices after digitisation, cultural techniques in interface and user-experience design, and genealogies of media at the intersection of aesthetic and political thought.

 T. H. Jason Chao is a full-stack software developer with 10+ years of experience.
-He holds an MSc. degree in Big Data and Digital Futures from the University of Warwick and is currently a postgraduate student in Human Rights Law at SOAS, University of London.
+He holds an MSc. degree in Big Data and Digital Futures from the University of Warwick and a degree in Human Rights Law from SOAS, University of London.
 He is an advocate of human rights and LGBT+ equality from East Asia.